 The SPLC says the group’s press release describes the conference as

-“a call to a return to sanity in the government of the world and the Church, for the two cannot be separated …Dr. Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+“a call to a return to sanity in the government of the world and the Church, for the two cannot be separated …Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “All speakers share one thing in common[:] a keen understanding that the nations of the world suffer profound disorder, that evil and shocking immorality are on the rise, that war and violence steadily increase, that the stability of our entire social order is at stake, and that a solution to the present chaos is of utmost necessity.”